jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f769541be494f25449b292f
+id: 5f76967fad478126d6552b0d
-title: Part 34
+title: Part 35
 challengeType: 0
 ---

 # --description--

-Using your new `flavor` class as a selector, set the `text-align` property's value to `left`.
+Next, you want to align the price to the right.
+Add a class named `price` to your `p` element that has `3.00` as its text.

 # --hints--